This is an old revision of the document!

 Every object in the Editor has a distinct GlobalObjectId.
 This is (effectively) the identifier Unity uses to hold references to other objects.
 It is guaranteed to be unique and stable between editor sessions.

 GlobalObjectIds are not available at runtime.
 However, they are available in Play Mode in the editor.
 If you use these in play mode, keep in mind the notes on prefabs below.

 All notes below only apply to running the game in Play mode in the Editor.

-When a scene is loaded in play mode, prefabs are unpacked 1) into standard game-objects.
+When a scene is loaded in play mode, prefabs are merged (unpacked) into standard game-objects.
 These gameobjects have a different GID than the original prefab.
 However the GID of the unpacked GameObjects is *still* unique and stable!

 For example.
 You may have a prefab in the scene with GID:

 after unpacking (either by scene load or using PrefabUtility), it will generate a GameObject with GID:

 Note how the zero at the end of the second GID implies the object is no longer a prefab, which is correct.
 I call these two GlobalObjectIds the 'Prefab GlobalObjectId' and the 'Unpacked GlobalObjectId'.